ZainabAlexander/code4ct/README.md

 - Added a banner using css grids.

 ## 20 November
-- Added a heading and paragrapgh tag
+- Added a heading and paragraph tag
 - Styled the respected tags.
 - added two buttons
 - styled two buttons using scss